Field Of Dreams Ornamental Corn

 Hardiness Zone: (annual)

-Field Of Dreams Ornamental Corn's attractive enormous sword-like leaves remain green in color with prominent creamy white stripes and tinges of pink throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Field Of Dreams Ornamental Corn is primarily valued in the landscape or garden for its cascading habit of growth.
+Its attractive enormous sword-like leaves remain green in color with prominent creamy white stripes and tinges of pink throughout the season.

 Field Of Dreams Ornamental Corn is an open herbaceous annual with a shapely form and gracefully arching foliage.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.

 This is a relatively low maintenance plant, and should never be pruned except to remove any dieback, as it tends not to take pruning well.
 It has no significant negative characteristics.

 Field Of Dreams Ornamental Corn is recommended for the following landscape applications;

 - Mass Planting